 Wills in the UAE: The Landscape

 The UAE offers several routes for preparing and registering a will.
-The right route depends on your personal circumstances, including your nationality, religion, residency, the location of your assets, and your family structure.
+Each route has its own eligibility rule.
+The right route depends on your circumstances.

 The principal options available to residents in the UAE are as follows.

 There is no single correct route.
 The appropriate choice depends on where you live, where your assets are held, your personal and religious circumstances, and in some cases, the preferences of your family.
-Our assessment process is designed to help you understand which route may be suitable before any commitment is made.
+The information on this page is designed to help you understand which route may be suitable before you commit.

 When a Will May Be Appropriate